camunda/camunda-docs/docs/components/modeler/bpmn/script-tasks/script-tasks.md

 ## Defining a task

-A script task must define a [job type](/components/modeler/bpmn/service-tasks/service-tasks.md#task-definition).
+A script task must define a [job type](/components/modeler/bpmn/service-tasks/service-tasks.md#task-definition) the same way as a service task does.
 It specifies the type of job workers should subscribe to (e.g. `script`).

 Use [task headers](/components/modeler/bpmn/service-tasks/service-tasks.md#task-headers) to pass static parameters to the job worker (e.g. the script to evaluate).
+The community extension [Zeebe Script Worker](https://github.com/camunda-community-hub/zeebe-script-worker) requires certain attributes to be set in the task headers.

-Define [variable mappings](/components/modeler/bpmn/service-tasks/service-tasks.md#variable-mappings) to transform the variables passed to the job worker, or to customize how the variables of the job merge in the process instance.
+Define [variable mappings](/components/concepts/variables.md#inputoutput-variable-mappings) to transform the variables passed to the job worker, or to customize how the variables of the job merge in the process instance.